 This set modifies fourteen of the original terrain files and replaces them with real satellite imagery taken from the MODIS and VIIRS imaging satellites orbiting at 750km to 850km above the earth.
 A painstaking amount of effort was made to keep the images as close to their unaltered form with as few modifications as possible.

-The Blue Marble Terrain set takes satellite photography from various placed on Earth and converts them into 32×32 tiles.
+The Blue Marble Terrain set takes satellite photography from various places on Earth and converts them into 32×32 tiles.
 The objective is to create a visual experience that, when viewed from the player’s perspective, makes your map look as close as possible to the view of that map you would get if you were in orbit.
 Here are several highlights about this set.

 Recreating The Earth